GarrettAlbright/KyuWeb/README.md

 ### Why not use the standard Web?

 The current standards for the World Wide Web have brought features and improvements that broaden its scope well beyond the concept of sharing and displaying text documents.
 HTML 5 has features for playing audio and video and displaying paintable canvases and 3D graphics.
 HTTP/2.0 demands levels of encryption which are beyond the capabilities of older and more inexpensive hardware, and WebSockets offer levels of networked interactivity which are useless for the needs of simply displaying documents.
 All of these standards are far more complex to implement than the standards that KyuWeb proposes.
 However, things weren't always that way.
 The HTTP protocol prior to version 2 is quite easy to understand and implement.

-HTML, especially prior to XHTML and HTML 5, has traditionally been kind of loosey-goosey in how things work; later versions became more explicit on how things should work but also added so many new features that it became quite complex; HTML 5 standardizes well over 100 tags.
+Then there's HTML.
+HTML, especially prior to XHTML and HTML 5, has traditionally been kind of loosey-goosey in how things work.
+Later versions became more explicit on how things should work, but also added so many new features that it became quite complex; HTML 5 standardizes well over 100 tags.
 While using a strict subset of HTML 5 would be a good option, HTML's basic syntax is still somewhat complex and not fun to write.
 CommonMark provides a clear and useful list of document-oriented elements which is pleasant to both write and read - even if the client does not actually parse and render the Markdown document and just displays the raw text instead (which is a valid, albeit not recommended, behavior for a KyuWeb browser).

 That CommonMark does not support video, audio, canvases, and so on is to be considered a feature, not a bug, as these complications detract from the goal of a document-oriented web.